gentlespoon/USCIS-Case-Status-Checker/README.md

 ### Python Version

+**Works**.
 The Python version is the first thing I come up with.
-It **works**, but soon I am tired of comparing the results in command line from different log files.
+But soon I am tired of comparing the results in command line from different log files.
 I decide to create one with GUI.
+For practice purpose, I used Visual C# .NET.

 ```
 EAD-AutoQuery> python app.py